rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 Enter file in which to save the key (/Users/hotwilson/.ssh/id_rsa):
    </pre>

-0. Press Enter to accept defaults until you see
+0. Press Enter repeatedly to accept defaults until you see:

    <pre>
 Your public key has been saved in /Users/hotwilson/.ssh/id_rsa.pub.